 At each stages (DAA), the pod length (cm), pod width (mm) and pod fresh weight (g/pod) were recorded from ten pods of each in four replications.
 After determining the fresh weight, the pods were bisected longitudinally and then dried in a hot air oven maintained at 800 C for 16 hours, until the constant weight was achieved.
 At the end of the prescribed period, the container was placed in a desiccator for 25 - 30 mins to cool and the dry weight of pods was expressed in g/pod.
 Moisture content of pod was calculated by subtracting the weight of dried pod from the fresh weight and expressed as percentage to the weight of fresh pods.
 The growth rate (cm or mm/day) of pod was calculated by using the method given by Briggs et al. (1920) per day basis.
 Pod chlorophyll content was estimated by using acetone method (Arnon, 1949).

-At every stages (DAA), twenty five seeds each in four replications were taken to measure seed diameter (mm) by using stereo zoom microscope.
-Immediately after harvesting of pods, the seeds were manually extracted and the parameters viz., seed weight (fresh and dry weight) and moisture content (ISTA, 2015) were determined.
+At every stage (DAA), twenty-five seeds each in four replications were taken to measure seed diameter (mm) by using a stereo zoom microscope.
+Immediately after harvesting of pods, the seeds were manually extracted, and the parameters viz., seed weight (fresh and dry weight), and moisture content (ISTA, 2015) were determined.

 Moisture content of seed %=Differences in fresh and dry weightFresh weight of the sample×100 (1)

-Four replicates of 100 seeds from each stages of maturation (DAA) were subjected to germination test (ISTA, 2015) by using sand media and the set up was placed in a germination room maintained at 25 ± 2°C and 95 ± 3 % RH with fluorescent light.
-At the end of fourteenth day (test period), the number of normal seedlings emerged in each replications were counted and the mean was expressed in percentage.
-Seeds which remained hard and unimbibed were counted and the mean was expressed as percentage of hard seeds.
+Four replicates of 100 seeds from each stage of maturation (DAA) were subjected to a germination test (ISTA, 2015) by using sand media, and the set up was placed in a germination room maintained at 25 ± 2°C and 95 ± 3 % RH with fluorescent light.
+At the end of the fourteenth day (test period), the number of normal seedlings that emerged in each replication were counted, and the mean was expressed in percentage.
+Seeds that remained hard and unimbibed were counted, and the mean was expressed as the percentage of hard seeds.
 The speed of germination was determined by adopting the method given by Maguire, 1962 (Eqn.2).
-Ten normal seedlings from each replications were subjected for measuring the following parameters: root length (cm), shoot length (cm) and dry matter production (g/10 seedlings).
-Vigour index (VI) was calculated by Abdul-Baki and Anderson (1973) method and the values were expressed as whole number (Eqn.3 & Eqn.4).
-Protein content (%) of seed was estimated by adopting Ali-khan and Youngs method (1973) and the electrical conductivity (EC) of seed was measured by soaking twenty five seeds in 50 ml of distilled water from each stages (DAA) for 24 hours in four replicates.
+Ten normal seedlings from each replication were subjected for measuring the following parameters: root length (cm), shoot length (cm), and dry matter production (g/10 seedlings).
+Vigour index (VI) was calculated by Abdul-Baki and Anderson (1973) method, and the values were expressed as a whole number (Eqn.3 & Eqn.4).
+Protein content (%) of seed was estimated by adopting Ali-khan and Youngs method (1973), and the electrical conductivity (EC) of seed was measured by soaking twenty-five seeds in 50 ml of distilled water from each stage (DAA) for 24 h in four replicates.
 The EC of seed leachate was expressed as µS/m (Presley, 1958).

 Speed of germination = (X1Y1) + (X2 - X1/Y2) +…..+ (Xn - [Xn - 1]/Yn) (2)